-3.11 Priority Policy
+3.11.
+Priority Policy

 Arcademis supports the establishment of priorities among remote calls.
 The Scheduler is the component of the framework in charge of applying such priorities.
-Three possible priority policies, from the simplest to the most complex, are: the assignment of priorities to remote methods, the assignment of priorities to clients and the assignment of priorities to servers' end points.
+Three possible priority policies, from the simplest to the most complex, are the assignment of priorities to remote methods, to clients and to servers' end points.
 In the last case, it is assumed that servers may receive request in more than one endpoint.
 Besides changing the scheduler, the implementation of some priority policies also requires changes in other components.
 For example, in order to assign each method a different priority, it is necessary to modify the implementation of stubs.